Alex Junior Christian

-Alex Junior Christian (born 5 December 1993) is a Haitian professional footballer who plays as a left back for Georgian side Telavi.
+Alex Junior Christian (born 5 December 1993) is a Haitian professional footballer who plays as a left-back for West Armenia and the Haiti national team.

-Career

-Club
+Club career

 Alex Christian began his career with Haitian Premier League Side Violette.
 After a few years with Violette, he moved overseas and joined American semi-pro side Ironbound SC.
 After a few games with Ironbound, he earned a move to Portugal and was signed by Vila Real.

 In January 2015, Christian signed a six-month contract with Vila Real, before joining Boavista in June 2015 until the summer of 2018.

 In June 2017, Christian signed for Armenian Premier League club FC Gandzasar Kapan on a one-year contract.

 On 11 January 2019, Christian signed for FC Ararat-Armenia.
 On 21 January 2021, Ararat-Armenia confirmed that Christian had left the club following the expiration of his contract.

+On 5 August 2024, Christian return to the Armenian Premier League to sign for West Armenia.

-International
+International career

 On 16 May 2019, Christian was named in Haiti's 40-man provisional squad for the 2019 CONCACAF Gold Cup.

 On 23 May 2019, Christian was confirmed in the final squad.